luminus-framework/luminus/resources/md/guestbook.md

 WHERE id = :id

 -- name: get-user
--- retrieve a used given the id.
+-- retrieve a user given the id.
 SELECT * FROM users
 WHERE id = :id
 ```